" describes the state of The DCU

 - Kryptonite is now harmful to non-Kryptonians as well in a manner similar to other radioactive materials, requiring sufficient long term exposure over a matter of months or years.

 - Supergirl was killed off in Crisis on Infinite Earths, but an editorial mandate came down that Superman was to again be the last survivor of Krypton.
-Thus, for several years Post Crisis, Supergirl didn't exist (though her Earth-2 equivalent, Power Girl, was kept on and given a new backstory).
+Thus, for several years Post-Crisis, Supergirl didn't exist (though her Earth-2 equivalent, Power Girl, was kept on and given a new and pretty convoluted backstory).
 Eventually, a new non-Kryptonian Supergirl was introduced.
 From there, it got complicated.
 (See Supergirl.)
 A version of the Kryptonian Supergirl was reintroduced in 2004.

 - Wonder Woman